 These dogs are very active and intelligent and need frequent exercise and careful feeding.

-They would be a good fit for an active woman who would like a protective dog that would alert them to danger.
+They would be a good fit for an active woman who would like a protective dog to alert them to danger.

 Like many loyal dogs, Dobermans are not only one of the best dogs for women, but they also make wonderful family pets as they are good with children and always want to be included in activities.

-These animals are one of the best dog breeds for women who enjoy being active yet also want a watchdog who looks intimidating and can be a protector when needed.
+These animals are one of the best dog breeds for women who enjoy being active and want a watchdog who looks intimidating and can be a protector when needed.

 17. Akita Inu